Iranian Festivals

-Iranian Festivals Unveiled | Exploring the Rich Tapestry
+Iranian Festivals Unveiled | Exploring the Persian Traditions

-- Mehregan
+-

-- Tirgan
+-

-Nowruz Iranian Festival, A Cultural Tradition Reborn
+Nowruz Iranian Festival, A Persian Tradition Reborn

-Nowruz, also spelled as Norooz, Norouz, Nowrouz, or Nawruz, is a historic, cultural festival that marks the beginning of the New Year on the Iranian calendar, which usually falls on or around March 21st, coinciding with the vernal equinox.
+Nowruz, also spelled as Norooz, Norouz, Nowrouz, or Nawruz, is a historic, cultural Iranian festival that marks the beginning of the New Year on the Iranian calendar, which usually falls on or around March 21st, coinciding with the vernal equinox.
 It has been celebrated for over 3,000 years and is rooted in the traditions of the Zoroastrian religion, making it one of the oldest continuously celebrated festivals in the world.

 Historical Background of the Nowruz Iranian Festival